baileyarzate/RealTimeWhisper/README.md

 cd RealTimeWhisper
 python testsForFlight/Real Time STT - test2.py
 ```
-Warning: this script assumes you have a cuda enabled GPU.
+Warning: this script assumes you have a CUDA enabled GPU.

 ## New